 Good time to visit

 Average time to visit

 Nordic climate - May, June and July are the driest months of the year.
 Mid-June to August is high season, but most highland tours don’t operate until July because of snow.
 At other times, many tourist facilities outside Reykjavík are closed.
 From September through March, the night is dark enough to see the Aurora Borealis.

-Call us on 65 3165 4050 to start planning your holiday to The Retreat at Blue Lagoon or take a look at our itineraries to Iceland
+To start planning your holiday to The Retreat at Blue Lagoon

 Overlooking rugged lava fields and surrounded by the healing waters of Iceland's iconic Blue Lagoon, The Retreat at Blue Lagoon effortlessly combines nature and luxury to create the ultimate spa destination, perfect for relaxation and rejuvenation.